Timber Frame Houses

 - Building fabric performance

-Insulation, airtightness, windows and doors
+- Insulation, airtightness, windows, and doors

-Solar heating, wind turbines, geothermal
+- Renewable energy such as Solar heating, wind turbines, geothermal

 We use a wide range of efficient insulation products and techniques to ensure airtightness, helping achieve A3 Building Energy Ratings for all our homes.
-In addition, all windows and doors used in our timberframe home constructions have been designed with thermal efficiency in mind, without compromising on their overall appearance.
+In addition, all windows and doors used in our timber-frame home constructions have been designed with thermal efficiency in mind, without compromising on their overall appearance.